eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_pub_sub.rst

   // Destroy subscriber
   rcl_subscription_fini(&subscriber, &node);

-This will delete any automatically created infrastructure on the agent (if possible) and deallocate used memory on the client side.
+This will delete any automatically created infrastructure on the agent (if possible) and free used memory on the client side.